nemaara/A_New_Order/README_egallager_mods.txt

   as to reach the peasant girl more quickly.
-21b Haunted Place: gold/income tweaks, AI tweaks, adjusted the recruitment pattern to get the AI to recruit more than just Revenants, simplification of ifdefs, message captions, allow undoing at the signpost, vary loot amount by difficulty 21c Ruins of the Past: minor copyediting, give Maurice & Alarice traits on EASY 21d Ruins of Weldyn: minor copyediting, give Maurice & Alarice traits on EASY 22 Leaving Okladia: First pass: lots of tweaks; hard to summarize.
-Second pass: copyediting, message captions, minor gold tweak, update commentary 23 Trapped: First pass: made it easier to hire the Dunefolk, and made it more rewarding to do so.
+21b Haunted Place: gold/income tweaks, AI tweaks, adjusted the recruitment pattern to get the AI to recruit more than just Revenants, simplification of ifdefs, message captions, allow undoing at the signpost, vary loot amount by difficulty, add Souls from Default L0 Era for undead to recruit, adjusted recruitment pattern even further
+21c Ruins of the Past: minor copyediting, give Maurice & Alarice traits on EASY, add an additional story image
+21d Ruins of Weldyn: minor copyediting, give Maurice & Alarice traits on EASY 22 Leaving Okladia: First pass: lots of tweaks; hard to summarize.
+Second pass: copyediting, message captions, minor gold tweak, update commentary.
+Subsequent
+  passes: Give Rauke gold when converting him, make it easier for Gawen to make it back to base after converting Rauke, adjust recruitment patterns, 23 Trapped: First pass: made it easier to hire the Dunefolk, and made it more rewarding to do so.
 Second pass: copyediting, message captions, simplify ifdefs, fix indentation, and... yeah I think that's it.
-24 Fall of Freetown: copyediting, message captions
+Subsequent passes: adjust map 24 Fall of Freetown: copyediting, message captions
 25 The Awakening: Gave the AI some other goals besides just targeting Gawen, to prevent Huon from getting to their leaders before you do.
 That was on my